 Onsite sewage management in the Richmond Valley Council area is governed by a number of guidelines and legislations mainly the Local Government (Approvals) Regulation 1993 and including the Local Government (Approvals) Amendment (Sewage Management) Regulation 1998.
 This regulation defines a ‘sewage management facility’ as:

-- a human waste storage facility; and
+- a human waste storage facility (such as a septic tank); and

 - a waste treatment device intended to process sewage and includes a drain connected to such a facility or device.

 Council regulate the installation and ongoing operation of on-site sewage management systems (OSMS) under Section 68 and 124 of the Local Government Act 1993 and are to ensure the performance standards for on-site sewage management, including protection of public health and prevention of environmental damage;

 The On-site Sewage and Wastewater Management Strategy encompasses all single dwelling domestic on-site wastewater systems within the Richmond Valley Council area.
 The Strategy is divided into two (2) sections and eight (8) Appendices.

 - Section 1 – Part A – Introduction to On-Site Sewage and Wastewater Management Strategy

 - Section 2 – Part B – On-Site Sewage Management Systems Design, Installation Requirements, and Consultants Reports